top of page

 Screenshot 2024-11-07 215741.png

-Wildfires enhance sediment transport, especially on steep (slopes > 30 degrees) mountainous terrain.
-We look at the mountains in Southern California because they are on fire very often and because we have a lot of data there.
-A lot of sediment moves from the hillslopes to the channels as dry ravel - a process where sediment rolls, bounces, or slides down hill and this happens during and immediately after the fire.
-We find that a lot more dry ravel occurs on steep slopes, where there is more shrubs that burned, and on specific rock types.
+Wildfires enhance sediment transport, especially in steep (slopes > 30 degrees) mountainous terrain such as the San Gabriel Mountains in Southern California.
+We focus on the mountains in Southern California because they are on fire very often, are home to alot of people, and because we have a lot of data there.
+A lot of sediment moves from the hillslopes to the channels as dry ravel - a process where sediment rolls, bounces, or slides downhill.
+Dry ravel (often called dry sediment too) occurs because vegetation held that sediment in place on steep slopes but that sediment is released downstream.
+I study dry ravel because it can supply postfire debris flows (see next section below).

 Collaborators: Dr. Roman A. DiBiase *amazing advisor!